anushaporeddy030697/student_internship_management/README.md

 04/17/23-- Working on Literature review in Documentation, added 10 citations of other authors work.
 Included how they inspired us to work on our project.

+04/20/23-- Completed Literature review, need to change citations in Order and we have to add more introduction

 </a></p>

 ** Manikanta Arumilli **